eosnetworkfoundation/eos-evm-contract/product/Audit - BlockSec.md

 #### Static code review
 #### Dynamic differential testing
 #### Private deployment of the differential testing framework and continuous testing
+#### Audit Scope: Code in the directory of "contract/tests" and "contract/external/nlohmann is not in the scope

 ## Support